sandeeprepala/UpRank/README.md

 Redis is the backbone of real-time leaderboard performance, but poorly planned usage can lead to serious scalability issues such as:
 - Hotkey hotspots under heavy traffic
 - Slow range queries on large ZSETs
 - High memory consumption for massive leaderboards
-- Load imbalance when migrating to Redis Cluster

 This project is intentionally architected to avoid those pitfalls and to support seamless scaling later.